damurka/khisr/cran-comments.md

-## Resubmission
-This is a resubmission.
-In this version `1.0.1` I have:

-* Revised the DESCRIPTION Description and removed the phrase tool.

 ## R CMD check results

 0 errors | 0 warnings | 0 note

 ## revdepcheck results

-We checked 0 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 1 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages